 What is a Humanist Celebrant?

-A Humanist Celebrant is someone who has trained with the Humanists UK.
-They will have completed a specific learning programme that is tailored to reflect the beliefs of Humanism and, in theory, they will create and conduct their ceremonies according to those standards and beliefs.
+A Humanist Celebrant is someone trained by Humanists UK.
+They have completed a specific learning programme, tailored to reflect the beliefs of Humanism and they (in theory) create and conduct ceremonies according to those standards.

-It is common however for all Celebrants to be referred to as ‘Humanist’; likely because they were the most well-known organisation to train and advertise Celebrants, when having an alternative or non-religious ceremony first became mainstream.
+It is common for all Celebrants to be referred to as ‘Humanist’; likely because they were the most well-known organisation to train and advertise Celebrants, when having an alternative or non-religious ceremony first became mainstream.